 India had no technology and needed partners.
 Whom could we turn to?
 The British had left after a long struggle; German technology had been used for inhuman purposes during the war; The USA was too far away.
-Finally, they decided to approach another quiet, inconspicuous country which just happened to have its industrial base intact.
+Finally, it was decided to approach another quiet, inconspicuous country which just happened to have its industrial base intact.
 Nehru began sending trade delegations to Sweden.

 Swedish companies, conservative, long-term planners, hesitated to invest in a country on the other side of the globe where tigers and snakes apparently roamed free on the streets, and the average person might hope to live just thirty-two years.
 So Nehru went along himself, and charmed their reservations away.
 In 1960, the swashbuckling Lars de Jounge arrived in Poona (as it was called then), Sandvik Asia’s first Managing Director.

 Lars, now eighty-two, lives in the USA and came to Pune and spent some days talking to me about his experiences setting up the factory and starting business in India.
 He also gave me his wonderful collection of photographs, and many were used in the book.
 Other former Managing Directors of the company were also extremely helpful, providing any number of interesting stories, and continuous support as the manuscript progressed.
 E Gunnar Svensson took the trouble to scan and send me every internal news bulletin from his four-year tenure.
-He even did a thorough proofread, spotting any number of howlers before we went into production.
+He even did a thorough proofread of the manuscript, spotting any number of howlers before we went into production.

 My most important oral source for this book was Dr Sanjay Basu, a former IIT professor who led Sandvik Asia’s research and development efforts for decades and, now retired, continues as consultant to the company.
 He showed me around the factories any number of times, explaining processes and answering questions patiently.